 3. Share Your New Services with Customers

 This might very well be the best excuse to send a mini-newsletter out on a quarterly basis.
-It reinforces that you’re still in business, and it communicates that you’re developing and interested in improvements, quality, and growth.
+First, it reinforces that you’re still in business.
+Second, it communicates that you’re also developing and interested in improvements, quality, and growth.

-Use the newsletter to highlight new customers your company has worked for.
-Many past customers are impressed or persuaded by who hires you; it reinforces their belief in you when they learn other customers have embraced your company.
+Such a newsletter can often highlight new customers your company has performed work for with success.
+Many past customers are often impressed or persuaded by who you begin to perform work; it reinforces their belief in you when they learn of other customers who have embraced your company.

 4. Conduct “Lunch & Learn” Twice a Year

 Lunch & Learns are still one of my favorite client retention efforts as they offer a mix of a little relationship building with more on the business side of things.
 Secure a hotel banquet room and invite past clients and new prospects to a light lunch.
-Secure a speaker -- other than someone from your own company -- who can present a topic of interest (your industry, investing, public relations) for those in attendance and hold two Lunch & Learns a year.
-Hold one in September to remind folks about budgeting you into their next year’s plans and one in March for those “Johnny come latelys” who forgot to book work the previous fall.
-These sessions may start off small but they will grow.
-And make sure to mix and mingle past clients with prospects.
-Trust me, your past clients always speak well of you, your company and your services.
+While the mixed attendees are eating lunch, secure a speaker -- other than someone from your own company -- who can present a topic of interest for those in attendance.
+It might be a topic on your own industry, financial investing, public relations etc. Find a topic that you think might be just right for your clients but start holding two Lunch & Learns a year.

 5. Schedule a Client Business Update Meeting